Government Lies, Corruption and Mismanagement

 After I put up my blog post

-"Francesco Portelos and NY State Tenure Law" I received a call from a friend of both Francesco and I, who told me that Francesco asked her to ask me to take my post down, because he never said anything that was on my blog.
+"Francesco Portelos and NY State Tenure Law" I received a call from a friend of both Francesco and me, who told me that Francesco asked her to ask me to take my post down because he never said anything that was on my blog.

 Not true!!!!
-He has directly, recklessly, maliciously and without any right, lied and defamed me.
+He has directed, recklessly, maliciously and without any right, lied, and defamed me.
 He has sent my picture out and told people I am a thief, a homophobe, and a liar.

 Then, on August 9, 2016, a day after his jury was picked, Francesco sent a friend of mine and blogger the following:

 To: Fidget Teach